flyingrhinonz/wifiap/README.md

 # ^ Modify these per your own network.
 ```

+* Bridge and networking setings:
     * Add a new bridge:  `brctl addbr br0`
     * Add your eth interface to the bridge:  `brctl addif br0 eth0`

     * Edit:  `vim /etc/network/interfaces`  and add the following lines at the end of the file (making changes to whatever you need):

 ```
 # Additions by Ken below. v1.0.1 , 2022-05-01